 Cardholders are responsible for the return in a complete and undamaged condition of all materials checked out on their cards.
 Until a child reaches the age of 18, the parent or legal guardian is responsible for all materials and fees.

 When an item is returned damaged or with parts missing, library staff will assess a fee up to the cost of the item based on the extent of the damage and the library’s cost to replace the material.

+When materials are 4 weeks overdue, the borrower will be billed by mail for the unreturned materials.
 The patron may return the items and pay only the overdue fees.
 The patron may declare the items lost and pay only the cost of the materials.

 When materials are 7 weeks overdue and the patron has made no arrangements to settle with the library, the patron’s name and balance due may be turned over to a collection agency.
 A $10.00 charge will be added to the account to cover collection costs.
 The collection agency will attempt to contact the patron and encourage the return of library materials and payment of fees owed.